-The credit policy is updated, if the bank wishes to change the credit terms in order to take into account external or internal changes that could affect the creditworthiness of customers.
+The credit policy is updated, if the bank, for example, wants to change the credit terms because of external or internal changes that could affect the creditworthiness of customers.
 Such factors may be that the bank changes its terms with regard to financing certain customer groups.

-The credit policy is reviewed by the Board of Directors at least annually.
+The Board of Directors reviews the credit policy at least annually.